 It's fair to say that women have a love-hate relationship with their fringes.
 When your fringe is cooperating, it frames your face, gives your hair a distinct style and can even make you look younger (goodbye, forehead fine lines).
 Not to mention on a really good day you feel like Jane Birkin.
 But there's just one problem: They're not exactly wash-and-go, as a fringe often requires a considerable amount of upkeep.

 If you have slightly wavy hair, you can be in for a real time of it.
 Whether that's furiously trying to flatten that last hair down so that you look super sleek or just trying to do damage control when you get caught in the rain, we know the woes that come with having a fringe.
 To help, we've found eight fail-safe styling tricks that are guaranteed to help every fringe lover.
-Keep scrolling through for eight styling tips every woman with fringe should know.
+Keep scrolling through for nine styling tips every woman with fringe should know.

 Blow-dry your fringe as soon as you hop out of the shower while your hair is still very wet.
 Your fringe dries faster than you think, and the moment it starts to air-dry, it's already begun to set into its natural shape (which usually doesn't work for most people).
 The sooner you start styling, the better your results will be.